hijamoya/RxLogin/README.md

  }
 ```

-And then just subscribe the observables:
+And then just subscribe the Flowable (Observable):

 ```java
 findViewById(R.id.btn_login_google).setOnClickListener(new View